THE SELKIE CHILD

 Wren had decided he would become king today.

 It felt like it was over before it began.
 Falcon indeed reached the highest point far before Eagle, but he had gone too quick, too soon, and fell down to land in utter exhaustion.
 Eagle barely flinched as Falcon fell past him, and continued on his upward journey to victory.
 It seemed to wren that they were flying to the Gods, and feared they would collide with the sun if Eagle flew any higher.
-Just as Wren began to fear for his life, Eagle gave one final push with his wings, and abruptly began to fall back down to the ground.
+Just as Wren began to fear for his life, Eagle gave one final push with his great wings, and abruptly began to fall back down to the ground.
 This was his chance!
 Wren released himself from Eagle’s tail feathers and fluttered just a few feet higher than eagle had been, before he too fell back down to earth, terrified for losing his life if he went any higher.

 Owl stepped into the circle, holding a tiny crown of hawthorn branches in his beak.
-He hopped over to wren, and carefully placed the crown atop his head.
-The rules were the rules after all, and wren had indeed flown the highest of all the birds.
+He hopped over to Wren, and carefully placed the crown atop his head.
+The rules were the rules after all, and Wren had indeed flown the highest of all the birds.

-A moment of silence passed, before owl screeched, “All hail, the King of the Birds!”
+“All hail, the King of the Birds!”

 You may also like